-The raised mod circles add subtle dimension to this fireplace.
+The raised mod circles add subtle dimension to this tile design.
 The repeating texture of the tiles results in a ton of personality, while the neutral color balances out the look, so the design is not too overwhelming.
-Look at how the understated hearth sits off the floor, bringing even more depth to this avant-garde design.
+Look at how the understated hearth sits off the floor, bringing even more depth to this avant-garde style.

 A fireplace can become the statement piece of an entire home.
 What better way to make your guests green with envy than to design a piece that rivals art in some of the hottest art galleries?

-The bright orange and cobalt blue with pops of vibrant green combined with the different shapes of tiles selected for this design make this fireplace a colorful work of art.
+The bright orange glass mosaic and cobalt blue ceramic tile with pops of vibrant green combined with the different shapes of tiles selected for this design make this glass mosaic fireplace a colorful work of art for your home.

-The bohemian ambiance of this room is accentuated by the dramatic fireplace.
-The mosaic design and the selection of tiles make the perfect statement.
+The bohemian design ideas of this room is accentuated by the mosaic tile surround of the dramatic fireplace.
+The mosaic tile design and the selection of tiles make the perfect statement.

-It is hard to find words to describe the magnificence of this fireplace.
-The jeweled tiles mixed with metallic swirls give a funky yet glamorous feel to the room.
-And those striking wrought iron gates deserve an article all their own.
+It is hard to find words to describe the magnificence of this fireplace tile pattern.
+The jeweled glass mosaic tiles mixed with metallic swirls give a funky yet glamorous feel to the room.
+And those striking wrought-iron gates deserve an article all their own.

-This tiled fireplace is a piece of art in its own right.
-The decorative ceramic tiles in earthy tones match the room and create a timeless masterpiece.
+This mosaic tiled fireplace is a piece of art in its own right.
+The decorative ceramic tiles in earthy tones match the wood ceiling and furniture in the living room of this home and create a timeless masterpiece.